cartant/rxjs-tslint-rules/README.md

 The `rxjs-no-unsafe-switchmap` rule does its best to determine whether or not NgRx effects or `redux-observable` epics use the `switchMap` operator with actions for which it could be unsafe.

 For example, it would be unsafe to use `switchMap` in an effect or epic that deletes a resource.
 If the user were to instigate another delete action whilst one was pending, the pending action would be cancelled and the pending delete might or might not occur.
-Victor Savkin has mentioned such scenarios in [a tweet](https://mobile.twitter.com/victorsavkin/status/963486303118557185).
+Victor Savkin has mentioned such scenarios in [a tweet](https://mobile.twitter.com/victorsavkin/status/963486303118557185) and I've written an article that's based on his tweet: [Avoiding switchMap-Related Bugs](https://blog.angularindepth.com/switchmap-bugs-b6de69155524).

 The rule takes an optional object with optional `allow`, `disallow` and `observable` properties.
 The properties can be specifed as regular expression strings or as arrays of words.